forestfoundation/FFCP-Central-Apps/README.md

      3) select a donor pool of control (FIA) plots to estimate the baseline carbon stock change
      4) the donor pool plot list will then be input to the FFCP Carbon Accounting Code

+The Goodness of Fit (GOF) script should be run only once the first and second cohorts have run through matching.
+GOF will evaluate the SDM of each covariate included in the match.
+Each SDM must be <0.25.

+Once the matching is completed, the calculation script can be run on each cohort to produce an estimate of emission reductions and removals.

+Final aggregated calculations of VCUs and buffer credits are estimated using the "FFCP_Results_Summary_Table_*.xlsx" workbook.

 ---

 ## License

 This project is licensed under the GNU GPL 3.0.
+See [LICENSE].

 ---